spacetelescope/jwst/docs/ref_file_doc_DMS_653/source/assign_wcs_reference_files.rst

 CAMERA
 ::::::

-The camera reference file contains an astropy compound model made up of a polynomial models, rotation and translations.
+This reference file contains an astropy compound model made up of a polynomial models, rotation and translations.
 The forward direction is from the FPA to the GWA.
 :model: Transform through the CAMERA.

 COLLIMATOR